-To assist candidate surveyors attempting assessment, BOSSI conducts a candidate training workshop at Kurri TAFE.
-This year 16 land and 7 mine candidate surveyors attended.
-In addition two mining and three land supervising surveyors attended with their candidates.
+To assist candidate surveyors attempting assessment, BOSSI conducts an annual candidate training workshop at Kurri Kurri TAFE.
+This year 18 land and 7 mining candidate surveyors attended.
+In addition, two land supervising surveyors attended with their candidates.

 Board members, industry representatives and candidate surveyors attending the workshop were able to discuss matters relating to the assessment process for both land and mining surveyors.